 Hunter pleaded guilty “under provocation” but said he had been given to understand that his wife was “doing well”.
 The court heard that it had cost the ratepayers £856 for the maintenance of his wife and children, which Hunter claimed he would repay in installments of £10 or £15 a month if given a chance.
 The Magistrate (Mr Campion) sentenced Hunter to three months hard labour.

-It has been reported that George Hunter died in 1934, however, it is now believed that he died in Portsmouth, Hampshire in the second quarter of 1967.
+It has been reported that George Hunter died in 1934, however, no definitive evidence has be found as of yet.

 COMPLETE CAREER STATISTICAL RECORD